 MOM.CEO: We understand that you were also a Board Director of a large Canadian investment group with extensive financial experience.
 Do you believe it’s smart for a parent to invest financially in their kid’s start-up?
 If no, how do you believe is the best way to support a kid’s start-up?

-CC: Absolutely!
+Carolyn Cross: Absolutely!
 What a great investment in your children’s entrepreneurship, business, and investing future!
-With start-up capital in such short supply, 'Family Financing' is a critical source of entrepreneurial funding which usually encourages other investors.
+With start-up capital in such short supply, 'Family Financing' is a critical source of entrepreneurial funding that usually encourages other investors.
 There is much to learn from starting up businesses and a great deal of value gained from this experience – no matter the outcome.

 COVID-19 type of graduation for Carolyn's daughter Julia

 MOM.CEO Follow-up: Do/did you teach or coach your kids in the art of business from an early age in order to better prepare them for business life?

 Carolyn Cross: Yes indeed… I believe strongly in teaching financial literacy and entrepreneurship early - well before high school.
 I have personally helped each of my children run a small business- from making/selling honey to selling chocolates and baked goods at Christmas time.
 This helped my children better appreciate all the various aspects involved with a business as well as the importance of thinking about their best customer - the middle-aged woman.

 MOM.CEO: What would be your top 5 tips for being a successful MOM.CEO?